vegaprotocol/documentation/docs/concepts/trading-on-vega/fees-rewards.md

 * Trade value and fee factor: *USDC5000 x 0.003 = USDC15*
 * The fee is the same regardless of the number of transactions the order needs to be completely filled, as long as they trade at the same price.

 Two of the three fee factors are set through network parameters: <NetworkParameter frontMatter={frontMatter} param="market.fee.factors.infrastructureFee" />, <NetworkParameter frontMatter={frontMatter} param="market.fee.factors.makerFee" />.
-The liquidity fee is set by the liquidity providers on the maret.
+The liquidity fee is set by the liquidity providers on the market.

 ## Transfer fees
 When transferring assets, whether from one Vega key to another, or from a Vega key to a reward pool to fund trading rewards, the party that initiates the transfer needs to pay a fee.
 The fee amount is taken when the transfer is executed, on top of the total amount to be transferred.
 It's charged in the same asset that is being transferred.